firlandiansyari/os212/links.md

 - [What is Synchronization](https://en.wikipedia.org/wiki/Synchronization_(computer_science)) - explanation about synchronization in computer science
 - [Peterson's Algorithm](https://en.wikipedia.org/wiki/Peterson%27s_algorithm) - explanation about Petereson's Algorithm
 - [What is Semaphore](https://en.wikipedia.org/wiki/Semaphore_(programming)#:~:text=In%20computer%20science%2C%20a%20semaphore,as%20a%20multitasking%20operating%20system.&text=That%20system%20eventually%20became%20known%20as%20THE%20multiprogramming%20system.) - explanation about semaphore programming
+- [MultiProcessor Scheduling](https://binaryterms.com/multiple-processor-scheduling.html#:~:text=Multiple%20processor%20scheduling%20or%20multiprocessor,it%20makes%20scheduling%20more%20complex.) - explanation about MultiProcessor scheduling
+- [Linux from scratch](https://www.linuxfromscratch.org/lfs/view/11.0/) - explanation about how to create linux from scratch
+- [CPU Burst](http://www2.cs.uregina.ca/~hamilton/courses/330/notes/scheduling/scheduling.html#:~:text=CPU%20burst%3A%20the%20amount%20of,%2FO%20bound%20(i.e.%20vi)) - explanation about cpu burst and types of cpu bursts